Sun 14 Oct - Tue 23 Oct' 18

 Space is fundamentally multifaceted and multidimensional.
 The space around us have more dimensions beyond the physical objects that define our visual fields.
 Societies, cities, neighborhoods, culture, gender, universal accessibility, and several other tacit elements shape our spatial reality.
 Whether we practice as architects and planners, or engage in issues of social justice and legal rights, we need to create a discourse around the changes, tensions and negotiations in the facets of space so that we may prepare a holistic understanding for the future.

-Speakers from different disciplines, from science and social justice, to architecture, art, and cinema, will speak about their work, ideas and viewpoints on space.
+Speakers from different disciplines, from science and social justice, to architecture, art, and cinema, spoke about their work, ideas and viewpoints on space.
+They were the following.

 Short Link to this page for easy sharing: bit.ly/BIOct2018